Collaborative Group: Composed Image Retrieval via Consensus Learning from Noisy Annotations: Method

 After extracting the image and text features, the consensus module transforms the reference image features with the corresponding text features into the composed features.
 It consists of four distinct compositors possessing different knowledge.
 These compositors at different depths of the image encoder can be grouped into two types.
 Specifically, given the reference image feature $\bm{f_r}$ and the text feature $\bm{f_s}$, the composed query $\bm{\hat{g}}$ can be obtained by either an image-text compositor or a text-image compositor.
-The image-text compositor has the residual form of $\bm{\hat{g}_{IT}} = \bm{f_r} + comp(\bm{f_r},\bm{f_s})$, which focuses on ``what should change'' to the reference image, while the text-image compositor has the residual form of $\bm{\hat{g}_{TI}} = \bm{f_s} + comp(\bm{f_s},\bm{f_r})$ and emphasizes ``what should preserve'' based on the text-to-image retrieval.
-Here, $comp$ represents a function to fuse $\bm{f_r}$ and $\bm{f_s}$.
-Considering both the performance and computational efficiency, the two text-image compositors $F_{TI}^{m}, F_{TI}^{h}$, shown in Fig.~\ref{fig:overview} (b), take the word-level representation $\bm{f_s}$ along with the average pooled reference image features $pool(\bm{f^m_r}), pool(\bm{f^h_r})$ as input, respectively, which are given by:
+The image-text compositor has the residual form of $\bm{\hat{g}_{IT}} = \bm{f_r} + comp(\bm{f_r},\bm{f_s})$ and mainly focuses on ``what to change'' for $\bm{f_r}$ conditioned on the relative caption, while the text-image compositor has the residual form of $\bm{\hat{g}_{TI}} = \bm{f_s} + comp(\bm{f_s},\bm{f_r})$ and mainly emphasizes on ``what to preserve'' for $\bm{f_s}$ conditioned on the reference image.
+Here, $comp$ represents a trained component to fuse $\bm{f_r}$ and $\bm{f_s}$ as the condition.
+Considering both the performance and computational efficiency, the text-image compositors $F_{TI}^{m}$ and $F_{TI}^{h}$, shown in Fig.\!~\ref{fig:overview} (b), take the word-level representation $\bm{f_s}$ along with the average pooled reference image features $pool(\bm{f^m_r}), pool(\bm{f^h_r})$ as input, respectively:

-where $\bm{\hat{g}^m_{TI}},~\bm{\hat{g}^h_{TI}}\in\mathbb{R}^C$ are the composed features from text-image compositors.
-Similarly, the image-text compositors $F_{IT}^m, F_{IT}^h$, shown in Fig.~\ref{fig:overview} (c) take the intermediate image feature maps, $\bm{f_r^m}, \bm{f_r^h}$ along with the pooled sentence-level text representation $pool(\bm{f_s})$ as input, which are given by:
+where $\bm{\hat{g}^m_{TI}},~\bm{\hat{g}^h_{TI}}$ are the composed features from text-image compositors.
+Similarly, the image-text compositors $F_{IT}^m, F_{IT}^h$, shown in Fig.\!~\ref{fig:overview} (c) take the intermediate image feature maps, $\bm{f_r^m}, \bm{f_r^h}$ along with the pooled sentence-level text representation $pool(\bm{f_s})$ as input, which are given by: